-If you have an ingrained sense of panic at ever acting accountable or having anyone see you vulnerable, it may feel safer for you to try to destroy her rather than relinquish control of the narrative.
+If you have an ingrained sense of panic at ever acting accountable or having anyone see you vulnerable, it may feel safer for you to try to destroy her rather than relinquish control.
 So you are deceitful about very important things, and then are dishonest about being dishonest.
 You get her to open her emotional gates to you by saying all the right words even as your words are internally contradictory or bear no resemblance to your behaviour.
 You manipulate and triangulate people, getting people around her to percieve her as unreliable, ensuring that people’s willingness to believe her is damaged long before she ever comes into words about what you are doing to her.

 She begins to feel crazy, because your emotional logic cannot connect up, and she keeps trying to make sense of all the contradictory things you say, things that do not make sense together.
 When she asks you, bewildered, why your actions are so different from your words, you tell her she is imagining it.
 And you undermine her sanity, over, and over, and over, and over again, and then use the apparent instability that this abuse creates to tell others ‘there, see, she’s crazy, how could I possibly have abused her.’.
 This can go on for a long, long time.